Bombshell Rocks: History

-On Cityrats And Alleycats Bombshell Rocks went on with their raw, fast, and highly energetic punk rock but this time the production was quite better.
-Maybe a result of their decision to work with the same guys as they worked with on Street Art Gallery: Mieszko Talarczyk (Nasum) and Mathias Färm (Millencolin) as engineers and producers.
+On Cityrats And Alleycats Bombshell Rocks went on with their raw, fast, and energetic punk rock a result of their decision to work with the same engineers and producers they worked with on Street Art Gallery: Mieszko Talarczyk (Nasum) and Mathias Färm (Millencolin).
 Tours and support for main acts like Blink 182, Millencolin and The Offspring followed.

 In 2002 they recorded their 3rd studio album From Here And On at the famous Tonteknik Studio in Umeå, Sweden (where Refused laid down their classic The Shape Of Punk To Come) and followed their path of political motivated punk rock anthems.
 At this time Ola Hjelmberg had left the band and the original guitar player Richard Anderson returned to the band.

 When Mårten Cedergran decided to focus on a career as a tattoo artist and left the band in 2003, guitarists Christian Määttä and Richard Andersson took over the vocals and continued as a four-member band.
 Bombshell Rocks then released The Conclusion in 2005 on Finnish label Combatrock Industry, US label Sailorsgrave Records and UK label Household Name Rec.
 The band also toured Japan for the first time in 2007 and 2008 with the release of this record.

 In 2012 the band announced that Mårten Cedergran was back in the band, once again as the lead vocalist and lead frontman.
 They did their first show together after a decade on Millencolin 20 Year Festival in Örebro, Sweden.
 The band recently announced on their website that they will play Brazil in December 2013 for the first time and also that a new EP will be released on San Francisco based label Pirates Press Records.
 The band then followed up with a new full-length album in 2014 on Burning Heart and Pirates Press Records called "Generation Tranquilized".
 Then in 2015 another 7" called "This Time Around".